 Amazon is a company that never gets complacent or rests on its laurels.
 They constantly test new features throughout their website.
 This is especially true for books and their advertising platform.
-In the past 6 months, Amazon quietly made several changes that went unnoticed by most authors.
+Recently, Amazon made several changes that went unnoticed by most authors.
 Here’s how the changes affect you and your book sales:

 1. “Customer Reviews” changed to “Ratings”